Portland's "Promised Land" Statue

 Site Committee II sought to make the monument more inclusive by installing bronze footprints and wagon-wheel tracks crossing Chapman Square.
 They also replaced the OTCC’s planned Oregon Trail diary excerpts with a quote attributed to Thomas Jefferson.
 But those lines were supposedly spoken to Osage leaders on the eastern Great Plains to justify white expansion into native lands.
 The committee thus sacrificed historical accuracy in favor of an appearance of mutuality.
 And they used a text that was in fact dedicated to white conquest to do so.

-In the early 21st century, most Portlanders seem content to simply ignore the once-controversial statue as they go about their own business in Portland’s business district.
+In the early 21st century, most Portlanders seemed content to simply ignore the once-controversial statue as they go about their own business in Portland’s business district.
 But in summer 2020, Chapman Square was once more at the center of public protests.
 Daily protests associated with the Black Lives Matter movement centered on the Justice Center and neighboring federal buildings across the street from Chapman Square.
 Amid a showdown with federal troops, protesters placed tape over the mouths of the three people depicted in the Promised Land statue, and set off firecrackers at its base.
+The City of Portland removed the statue to protect it from further damage.

 “Oregon Trail Coordinating Committee Papers."
 City of Portland Archives & Records Center, Portland, Oregon.